 1) Selling: If something unexpected happens and you need to sell your car quickly, you may lose money.
 If your car is worth less than the amount you owe on your loan, you might have to borrow money to cover the difference between what you can sell your car for and what you still owe.

 2) Accidents: If you get into an accident and your car is a total loss, the money you get from the insurance company may not cover what you still owe on your car loan unless you have extra insurance coverage.
 For example, if your insurance company decides the replacement value of your car is $10,000, but you still owe $16,000 on your loan, you will need to cover the $6,000 shortfall.

 3) Trade-ins: If your car is worth less than the amount you owe on your loan and you trade in your car at a dealership to buy another, you may pay a lot of extra money.
 You might need to borrow to pay for the new car and cover the amount still owing on the old loan, which could add up to a larger loan and more interest charges.
 In turn, this could result in even more negative equity.

 However, not all car models depreciate equally quickly:

-1) Gas Guzzlers: Vehicles that get lower MPG tend to fall out of contention due to the extra cost and guilt.
+1) Gas Guzzlers: Vehicles with lower MPG tend to fall out of contention due to the extra cost and guilt.

-2) Luxury: Cars that were built for showing off tend to lose most of their shine within the first few years.
+2) Luxury: Cars built for showing off tend to lose most of their shine within the first few years.

-3) Longevity: Cars that are not known for their reliability tend to depreciate quicker.
+3) Longevity: Cars not known for their reliability tend to depreciate quickly.